anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/calibration.md

 ## Lifesight's Unique Approach to Calibration

 Lifesight's approach to model calibration is unique in the industry.
-We refer to this as Coarse & Fine Calibration.
+We refer to this as Holistic & Contextual Calibration.
 Depending on the scenario our platform auto-applies the right approach for model calibration.

 **Holistic Calibration**

-In Coarse calibration, hyper-parameters are picked so as to minimise the distance between **MMM Inferred Lift** and the actual **Causal Lift** obtained from the experiment.
+In Holistic calibration, hyper-parameters are picked so as to minimise the distance between **MMM Inferred Lift** and the actual **Causal Lift** obtained from the experiment.
 This acts _similar_ to setting a prior and retraining the model.

-**MAPE (Coarse) =[Sigma ( |ROI from MMM - ROI from Lift| )] / N**
+**MAPE (Contextual) =[Sigma ( |ROI from MMM - ROI from Lift| )] / N**

-Coarse calibration is applied in these scenarios
+Holistic calibration is applied in these scenarios

 1. When the calibration period is outside of the model's training window.
 2. When user wants to apply calibration based on "Go Dark" experiments, when the spend for the period of testing for the whole platform is zero